PraticaSRL/AGV/Turtlebot3 GPS RTK/README.md

 agv.launch provides:
 1) initialize and start the navigation system;
-2) start the nodes for reading GPS RTK data from usb and convert them in the PoseWithCovarianceStamped format;
+2) start the nodes for reading GPS RTK data from usb and convert them in the PoseWithCovarianceStamped format, and publish in the pose_gps topic;
 3) start the rviz visualization tool and the necessary markers